xylontronix/bountsr.org.pub/2023-02-09-bountstr-micro-app.md

 Make it super easy to create a new bounty and pay for it.

 Use nostr web browser login for authentication, create an event for bounty / adding pledges, DM user when the task is completed, and make payment just a zap.

+Also probably it's wise to talk to the client authors to make sure that it goes through the DM spam filter